kevc528/backend-challenge20/README.md

 capitalizations.
 As for adding new tags that weren't in the database before, the API route for creating a new club handles this.

+Next, I implemented individual club pages.
+You can navigate to these by clicking the name (header) of the club on the cards in the home page.
+This will bring you to a separate page for the club you clicked on.
+On this page, you can view comments and post your own comments (if you're signed in).
+If I had more time, I would've also implemented favoriting clubs on this page.

 ## Installation

 1. Click the green "use this template" button to make your own copy of this repository, and clone it.
 Make sure to create a **private repository**.